georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 }
 {% endhighlight %}

-This abstract store class stores the state in a RxJS behavioral subject.
-Changing the state means pushing modified state into the `_state$` stream.
-Because the state is represented as a stream (BehaviorSubject), others can subscribe to its updates.
-It is also possible to get the current state via the `state` getter without subscribing to further state changes.
-This abstract `Store` class provides a unified interface for all the feature' store services in our app.
-Let's have a look how exactly to implement an example feature's store service.
+The store's state (`_state$`) is a RxJS `BehaviorSubject`.
+Changing the state means pushing new state object into the `_state$` stream.
+This is done via the `setState` method.
+Interested entities can subscribe to state updates by subscribing to the `$state` property.
+It is also possible to get the current state via the `state` property without subscribing to state updates.

+The `Store` class provides a unified interface for all the features' store services.
+In the next section we'll have a look at how to use the abstract `Store` class to implement a feature's store service.

 ## Features' stores

-When creating a feature's store service, we should first extend the abstract `Store` class:
+Feature specific stores are Angular `Injectable`s extending the abstract `Store` class:

 {% highlight typescript linenos %}
 @Injectable()